acorg/dark-matter/doc/mac.md

 # Running the tests

-If you run the tests using `make tcheck` you may encounter the following
+If you run the tests using `make check` you may encounter the following
 error:

 ```